I have a lot of hobbies! I learned to sew when I was 13 and I love to make unique and beautiful dresses.

 Walking, biking, kayaking, hiking, swimming, jogging, jump-roping, hula-hooping, dancing.
 It doesn’t matter which you pick, when you find an active hobby that you love it can make a world of difference in your health, body, and mood!
 All minimalists should have at least one active hobby that they thoroughly enjoy!

 After you have the appropriate equipment you can enjoy these activities for hours and hours each week and it’s so much better for you than couch surfing!
+Any thing active can make a great hobby for minimalists because it helps you focus on experiences instead of things!

 My husband and I bought this inflatable Kayak last summer and it brings us endless enjoyment on these weekends when there is little else to do.